tyhopp/prpl/process-release.md

 This project used to have more automation, but has removed Lerna since it's no longer maintained and does way more than what this project requires.

-Over time I'd like to automat changelog updates again but without any third party dependencies.
+Over time I'd like to automate changelog updates again but without any third party dependencies.
 If you're interested in helping out, please feel free to open a PR!